trebeljahr/trebeljahr.com/_pages/needlestack.md

 - [Disco Diffusion - Google Colab](https://colab.research.google.com/github/alembics/disco-diffusion/blob/main/Disco_Diffusion.ipynb)
 ## Stuff on Github

 Let's get even more meta.
 Github is a platform that people use to host code and other things, enabling the [version control of Git](https://git-scm.com/doc).
 This allows them to work together in big teams efficiently and save the history of their creations.
 Mostly – but not exclusively – used for code, it's a huge, open repository of knowledge.
-Some of the best stuff on the internet lives in spaces within Github, called repos.
+Some of the best stuff on the internet lives in spaces within Github called repos.

-There is so much awesome stuff there, that people started building repos, containing links to other awesome repos.  compiling lists of the best stuff on Github.
+There is so much awesome stuff there, that people started building repos, containing links to other awesome repos, basically compiling lists of the best stuff on Github.

 Sounds familiar?
 It's the same idea as what you are reading right now.
 And they don't call it needlestacks, but awesome lists.

 So here is the root of that awesome (pun very much intended) project: [Awesome Github - An awesome list of awesome lists](https://github.com/sindresorhus/awesome)